jepa/cocos_mpa/README.md

 - **December**,report due date (Hard deadline)

 # Deliverables
 This project is a sub-component of a larger project and will be integrated with a larger report.
-Specifically we require to provide:
+The report should have a summary of trends for all species aggregated and figures for all species should be avaiable.
+Specifically we need:
 - Results for each scenario and species
-- *mini report* with methods, results and description of results
+- *mini report* with methods, results and description of results.

 ## Specific outputs
 - Estimates of changes in biomass of pelagic fishery species under future climate scenarios.